-Block course: Scientific Software Development
+Block course: Research Software Development

 Scientific Software Center, Heidelberg University, Dr. Inga Ulusoy